ENGL C1000 4 Units

 Lecture: 54 contact hours

-This course is a survey of poetry and prose written by prominent women writers that explores historical and contemporary issues in women's lives.
+This course is a survey of poetry and prose written by diverse women writers that explores the social, cultural, historical and contemporary issues that impact women's lives.

 Associate Degree Applicable